 We are now accepting proposals for one-year support of artist driven projects.

 The goals of the program are to identify and support compelling projects that support neighborhood wellbeing that artists have developed in response to their community’s specific challenges and opportunities.

-Projects must demonstrate a clear commitment to a neighborhood or place, as shown by the relationship between that place’s community and the project’s development process and focus.
-These are some of the strategies that projects might use to achieve the program goal:
+- Projects must demonstrate a clear commitment to a neighborhood or place, as shown by the relationship between that place’s community and the project’s development process and focus.

 - The request for proposals is open to individual artists of color and Native artists, or artist teams led by an artist of color or Native artist.

 - The project is rooted in a specific geographic area, and there is a strong relationship between the place, the people who have connections there, and the art-making.
 We recognize that colonialism and white supremacy have disconnected people from place and that cultural communities may be dispersed, and we invite artists to draw the connections between the issue or opportunity, the community, the particular place where the project will happen, and the project itself.